richardDobron/babel-plugin-ng-fbt/README.md

 }
 ```

+5. Create fbt.plugin.js File

-5. Create file named `fbt.plugin.js` in the root of your project and add the following content:
+Add the following content to `fbt.plugin.js` in the root of your project:

 ```javascript
 const path = require('path');